wazo-platform/wazo-doc/source/administration/switchboard/statistics.rst

 * abandoned: The number of calls that have been abandoned in the switchboard queue or while waiting in the hold queue
 * forwarded: The number of calls that have been forwarded to another destination:

-  * a call manually transferred by the operator
   * a call reaching a full queue
   * a call waiting until the max ring time is reached
   * a call forwarded because of a diversion rule